CopilotC-Nvim/CopilotChat.nvim/README.md

-  auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt insert_at_end = false, -- Move cursor to end of buffer when inserting text clear_chat_on_new_prompt = false, -- Clears chat on every new prompt
+  auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt insert_at_end = false, -- Move cursor to end of buffer when inserting text clear_chat_on_new_prompt = false, -- Clears chat on every new prompt disable_context_tip = false, -- Disable context tip/help in the system prompts (this lists tools available in the current context and hints the LLM to use them)

   -- Static config starts here (can be configured only via setup function)